jungxue/Template_Study_Note/README.md

-Template of my study notes in R bookdown style
+Template for a 12 Lecture University Course, published by BookDdown

-Version 2.0
+Version 2.0 2023/09/15

 ---------------------------------------------------------------------------------------
 ### Notes

-Based on R-studio default setup

-Rstudio -> File -> New project -> New Directory -> Book Project Using Bookdown

 ---------------------------------------------------------------------------------------
 ### To do

-- Cornell Note template
+- Cornell Note version of the template
-- 12 week template
+-
+- Reference Example in APA